ronkok/Hurmet/docs/manual.md

 To get element-wise multiplication of two matrices, the operator symbol must be [explicitly](#matrix-mult) written as `∘` or `.*`.

+####  Offline

+If Hurmet does not work offline, it may be because the browser is deleting cookies.
+If that is the case, whitelist "hurmet.app".

 ## Gists

 Hurmet can export or import a document in